 I don’t own a Snuggie but if my kids had their way, they’d have a vast collection of Snuggies.
 Every time they see a Snuggie in a store they both ask for one.
 We already have a bevy of blankets in our house and so there is no reason to add a novelty blanket to our collection but my stance on the Snuggie hasn’t stopped Allstar Products from bringing in more than $500 million in revenues from the Snuggie alone.
 Would the Snuggie be this successful without social media?
 Probably not.

 Allstar Products has other multi-million dollar winners on its hands as well, including the Topsy Turvy, Cold Heat and the Perfect Pancake Pan.
 These products aren’t just available online or through the toll-free number that appears on the infomercial, mainstream retailers also sell Allstar Products items.

 Shoppers at our local Walgreens store are greeted to a good portion of an aisle dedicated to ‘As Seen on TV’ products.
 Whenever I visit, there is always someone stopped in the aisle perusing the latest gimmicky goods, without fail.
 I admit to stopping and looking myself, even.
 I still haven’t caved and bought a Snuggie, though.
-Perhaps this holiday season will be my downfall because I’m quite certain both of the kids will have the blanket on their Christmas wish list
+Perhaps this holiday season will be my downfall because I’m quite certain both of the kids will have the blanket on their Christmas wish list again.

 Related on MNN:

 - Rescuing an injured bird the social media way

 - How teachers use social media in the classroom to bee up instruction

 - How to find jobs through social media

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.